dylanpatel78/DermaNet-Diagnostic-System/README.md

-# DermIdentify: Skin Condition Detection using Machine Learning
+# DermaNet Diagnostic System: Skin Condition Detection using Machine Learning
-Welcome to DermIdentify, a machine learning-based web application designed to assist in detecting skin conditions from dermatology images.
+Welcome to DermaNet, a machine learning-based web application designed to assist in detecting skin conditions from dermatology images.
 This project uses a Convolutional Neural Network (CNN) to classify skin conditions, focusing on detecting common lesions such as melanoma.

 This project was built using TensorFlow, Keras, OpenCV, and deployed via a simple Flask backend.
 The web interface is developed using React, and the entire project is hosted via GitHub Pages.